 Potting and Repotting

 Pot up dusty miller with any commercial potting soil.
+Make sure your container has drainage holes.
 Add a handful of peat moss to increase acidity.
 A layer of mulch on the soil will retain water and keep soil from splashing onto the leaves.
 It's time to repot when you see roots coming out of the drainage hole.

 Propagating Dusty Miller